Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 14. Save and Close the Report.

-15. Open the OrderSummary in Print Preview and check the detail line percentage value calculated on Report Footer Grand Total Price.
+15. Open the OrderSummary in Print Preview and check the detail line percentage value calculated on the Report Footer Grand Total Price.

 Creating Page-Level Totals.

-Want to know how to calculate and display Page-wise control totals; you can learn it from here.
+Want to know how to calculate and display Page-wise control totals?
+You can learn it from here.

 Share: